Categories

 There’s plenty more to the comparison of human eye(s) and cameras.
 The notable difference is obviously that humans have two eyes, whereas most cameras have only one (film/sensor).
 So, what we see is quite wide, wider than what most camera lenses can do, but the peripheries of our vision, left, right, top, bottom, not to mention the corners, are hardly sharp.
 It’s all there, but you can’t make out the details, unless move your eyes and/or reorient yourself to center on it.
 Of course then it’s no longer in the periphery.
 I remember being told that in terms of lenses made for the 35mm (36x24mm) film format cameras, nowadays referred to as the ‘full frame’ on digital cameras, a 50mm lens, also known as a normal focal length lens, is equivalent to how the human eye perceives the world.
 I believe it’s not exactly 50mm, but a bit less.
 Anyway, that doesn’t make a great difference here.
 So when you look through a viewfinder objects appear the same size and at the same distance as they do … normally.
 Now, that doesn’t mean that the field of view of such lens matches the human vision, not even when you close one of your eyes.
 The angle of view is actually already rather narrow on a normal focal length lens.
 So, it corresponds to the central area of the human field of view.
 In summary, the field of view of the human vision is wide, very wide, but only a small part of it is offered in high detail.
 So, when you engage with the landscape, the totality of your view, it’s not all perfectly tack sharp as only the central area of your vision manages that.
 In that sense a landscape photo, when taken on settings that maximize the overall quality of the captured scene, as mentioned above, creates a more detailed representation of the world we can hope for with our own eyes.
 That said, the human vision does not suffer from the defects that tend to plague wide angle photography.
 When you look at a scene, you don’t see distortion and things falling over.
 So straight lines actually look like straight lines rather than oddly curving or falling over.
 High quality camera lenses manage these quite well these days and there are also tilt shift lenses that, as far as I know, are favored in architectural photography.
 This can now also be tackled by software as well.
 Anyway, the point is that you don’t have to do any corrections to your eyes, it all happens automatically when you look around.
 It’s not that you everything as equal size regardless of the distance.
 That’d be terrible, everything flattened to a plane.
 It’s that you don’t see the world appear wonky or distorted.
 One can also use non-wide angle lenses in landscape photography.
 It’s not actually forbidden.
 Obviously you won’t capture your view from where you are standing with a normal focal length lens, only the central portion of your vision.
 You have to fall back.
 Then again then you are no longer perceiving the world from that spot, but attempting to simulate the view, the landscape, as it appears from where you are not in order to get things to appear proportionate and at the right distance.
 In practice that means that the depth of field must be taken into account, otherwise you’ll get plenty of blur.
 For example, on a full frame sensor, a 22mm wide angle lens focusing on an object at 1,5 meter distance with aperture stopped down at F/11 yields everything in focus from 0,74 meters in front of you to infinity.
 If a 50mm lens is used on the same settings, the depth of field ranges from 0.61 meters to 1.87 meters.
 Now of course, what’s in the frame will not be that close, so the subject distance must be changed.
 The subject distance must be then set to at approximately 7,5 meters, yielding things in focus from 3,73 meters to infinity.
 I haven’t really experimented with this on normal focal lengths, how feasible it is, but at least on paper it seems feasible.
 What I take issue with is rather the mind warp that it involves.
 The way I understand landscape, it unfolds from where you are, not from an artificially set distance from yourself.

 I think it’s worth pointing out, even though it’s obvious, that you can’t store what you see, at least not in the way that cameras do.
 In the world of consumer digital cameras, it is, or at least used to be (less so nowadays), all about the megapixels.
 First we had some megapixels, then five megapixels was considered good, then ten, then sixteen, then twenty, then twenty-four and so on.
 Now twenty or so megapixels is nothing out of the ordinary.
 My first DSLR (K10D) has ten megapixels, the second one I got (K-5) has sixteen and the one bought last year (K-3II) has twenty-four.
 My compact camera (GR) has sixteen megapixels.
 All offer plenty, pending you know what you are doing and pair them with good lenses.
 Now rather obviously the newer cameras outperform the older ones.
 There’s been additional changes to the sensor technology, not only increase in megapixels.
 Handling noise on higher sensitivities has improved significantly, despite cramming more pixels into the same sized sensor.
 Also at least my camera manufacturer removed the low-pass filter (anti-aliasing) to improve the sharpness.
 Anyway, this is about megapixels, so back to that.
 My cameras have APS-C format sensors (24x16mm), which are smaller than the ones in the so called full frame cameras (36x24mm) and in the much more expensive medium format cameras (typically 44x33mm).
 While you can cram a high number of megapixels in the smaller sensors, even the ones used in phones, you’ll find the 50s and 60s, as well as up to 100 megapixels in the medium format cameras.
 There’s also multi-sampling now offered in certain cameras, like in my K-3II, meaning that each pixel on the sensor is sampled in each color, red, green and blue, instead of each pixel recording only one of these and the result interpolated.
 The multi-sampling is used to overcome this limitation of the Bayer filter, improving the image quality.
 How does this fare in comparison to a human eye then?
 Well, if we can trust the measurements stated by Christine Curcio, Kenneth Sloan, Robert Kalina and Anita Hendrickson (497) in ‘Human Photoreceptor Topography’, on average a human retina “contains 4.6 million cones”, ranging from 4,08 to 5,29 million cones, and “92 million rods”, ranging from 77,9 to 107,3 million rods.
 Now, they only tested seven individuals aged between 27 and 44 years, so take that into consideration.
 Age and health do impact this.
 Not everyone is eagle eyed.
-Some other studies report slightly different numbers, that’s not what’s really at stake here.
+Some other studies report slightly different numbers, but that’s not what’s really at stake here.
 Anyway, so rounding things a bit first to get even number (for the sake of clarity), we could say 5 million cones yield five megapixels and 100 million rods yield 100 megapixels.
 Remember that unlike the cones, the rods are highly light sensitive but not color sensitive.
 Conversely, only five megapixels worth of human vision is sensitive to color.
 To make things further complicated, the area in the human eye, the fovea centralis, responsible for this area is very small, does not contain all of the cones.
-The Curcio, Sloan, Kalina and Hendrickson (497) article reports 199 000 comes/mm2 on average with variation from 100 000 to 324 000 cones/mm2.
+The Curcio, Sloan, Kalina and Hendrickson (497) article reports 199 000 cones/mm2 on average with variation from 100 000 to 324 000 cones/mm2.
 The indicated density seems to vary a bit study by study, which is indicated by the authors.
 Assuming that the fovea centralis is 1,5mm in diameter, then the area is approximately 1,8mm2, meaning that there are some 360 000 cones in the fovea centralis.
 With the same math, 150 000 cones/mm2, would result in approximately 265 000 cones in the area.
 Therefore, the output is smaller than the five megapixels, some 0,265 to 0,360 megapixels if we use those numbers.
 Even if those numbers don’t hold, it still holds that what we see accurately is sensed by a tiny number of photoreceptors.

 Now, what about low light performance?
 How do cameras fare in comparison to the human eyes?
 The dynamic range (DR, maximum and minimum light intensities, white to black) of the human eye is vastly superior to camera sensors.
 Based on the measurements conducted by DxO Labs, the dynamic range of my cameras range from 11 to 14 stops, i.e. exposure values (EV) on camera base ISO (the lowest possible).
 Increase of one stop entails doubling the light by one EV and vice versa.
 The logic here is that the wider the range, the more detail is retained in the whites and the blacks.
 If the range is low, the whites appear white and blacks black regardless of whether they are some shade of gray.
 Your camera can only perform so well and the measured results decline when the sensor light sensitive is bumped up.
 For example, my K-5 drops to about 11 EVs from its base 14 EVs when going from ISO100 to ISO1600, a five stop bump up in sensor light sensitivity.
 Unlike the human eye, a camera sensor does not need to be bumped up in sensitivity to capture a scene in low light, unless you want to stop motion that is.
 This means that it is possible to retain the baseline DR in photography.
 The human eye is similar to a camera sensor, yet again clearly different.
 The human eye adapts to the situation at all times, so, for example, unlike a camera lens aperture that remains constant unless changed, the pupil opening changes accordingly, but not at will.
 The human eye doesn’t measure light the way cameras do either.
 It rather brackets it.
 This means that when it is said that the human eye has a DR of up to whopping 30 EVs (or at least 20+ EVs), it is only when stargazing in the dark, if we follow Roger Clark on this.
 Now that’s the extreme end of it, benefiting from those light sensitive rods, the opposite of bright sunlight during the day time which makes use of the cones.
 That’s not the range in use at all times.
 Your eyes adjust accordingly.
 For example, when I play outdoor hockey in the winter time and get out of the building after putting the skates on, the sunshine, reflected from the snow and ice, yeah, your eyes weren’t ready for that, but it’ll go away once I realize that I have to deal with it.
 The actualized DR is thus lower, close to that of a camera sensor it seems.
 In a way the human visual complex cheats, working constantly, changing settings accordingly and parsing the world together seamlessly, so as you go on about in your life.
 In other words, that range fluctuates.
 You aren’t stuck in a certain DR, unless you are fixed on to something (on purpose).
 What you can do with cameras is to fix things and adjust only the shutter speed between each shot, then fusing them into one shot in order to gain a high(er) dynamic range (HDR).
 It is a form of stacking, using a stack of images and blending them together to achieve a desired outcome.
 With HDR what one is after is maxing the DR, the overall resolution, and/or a certain visual appeal.
 It simply gives you more to work with.
 This can be done on a computer in post-processing with software that can do that.
 Some cameras can do that for you, but you have less control over the outcome.